Growing Proteas: The Secret to Happy Plants

 Avoid composts, manures, or anything too rich—Proteaceae don’t need them, and they can actually cause problems.

-Plant right on top of the mound, not at the base where water collects.
+When it comes time to plant, make sure you plant right on top of the mound, not at the base where water collects.
+This ensures that your plants have the best chance to thrive.

 At the end of the day, berming isn’t just a neat trick—it’s one of the best ways to keep proteas and most plants from Mediterranean climates happy in your garden.
 Think of it as giving them a home that feels a little more like South Africa or Australia, even if they’re right in your backyard.